atom/atom/docs/configuring.md

 - stripTrailingWhitespace
   - singleTrailingNewline: Whether to reduce multiple newlines to one at the end of files
 - wrapGuide
-  - columns: Soon to be replaced by editor.preferredLineLength
+  - columns: Array of hashes with a `pattern` and `column` key to match the the path of the current editor to a column position.

 ## Reading Config Settings